Cable TV is so 2009!

 Update: PlayStation has announced they are shutting down PS Vue.
 We Recommend Hulu + Live TV as a replacement.

 Get the PS Vue app on your favorite devices like Amazon Fire TV, Roku® players, Apple TV®, your mobile device, web, and more.
-No PlayStation® video game console ever required.
+No PlayStation® video game console is ever required.

 The Sony Playstation Vue app allows you to watch live and on-demand TV on your favorite devices.
 The PS Vue app offers several packages and is an excellent option for less budget-conscious viewers looking for a way to stream sports.
 Their sports pack is a 10 dollar upgrade that offers NFL REDZONE and a host of sports channels.